Annual Wellness Check

 Cervical Cancer Screening

-Pap test every three years or high risk HPV screening with or without a Pap test every five years.
+Pap test every three years starting at age 21.
+Women 30 and older have the option for high risk HPV screening with or without a Pap test every five years.

-All females who are pregnant or able to get pregnant should take a daily vitamin or supplement containing 0.4 to 0.8 mg of folic acid.
+If you are pregnant or able to get pregnant, take a daily vitamin or supplement containing 0.4 to 0.8 mg of folic acid.
 Talk to your doctor about more steps for a healthy pregnancy.

 Get the Care You Need